 In 2013, the quartet released the complete works for string quartet by John Adams on Azica Records.
 It was praised by Steve Smith of The New York Times as a “vivacious, compelling set,” describing the Attacca Quartet’s playing as “exuberant, funky, and … exactingly nuanced.”
 The Boston Globe also praised the release, stating, “Few [recent recordings] are as consequential as ‘Fellow Traveler,’ … superb performances.”
 The album was the recipient of the 2013 National Federation of Music Clubs Centennial Chamber Music Award.
 The quartet has been honored with both the Arthur Foote Award from the Harvard Musical Association and the Lotos Prize in the Arts from the Stecher and Horowitz Foundation.

 The Attacca Quartet has engaged in extensive educational and community outreach projects, serving as guest artists and teaching fellows at the Lincoln Center Institute, the Boston University Tanglewood Institute, Vivace String Camp in New York, the Woodlands ChamberFest in Texas, Virginia Arts Festival, Bravo!
 Vail Valley and Animato Summer Music Camp at Florida International University in Miami.
-Since 2006, they have performed in yearly benefit concerts supporting the Parkinson’s Disease Foundation’s efforts.
+From 2006 to 2018 they performed in yearly benefit concerts supporting the Parkinson’s Disease Foundation’s efforts.
 The members of the Attacca Quartet currently reside in New York City.
 They are represented by Polyarts.